 Once upon a time, when I was working as a prospector, I arrived by helicopter at a camp northwest of Lake Babine, 80 kilometers or more from any highway.
 Just two of us were there.

-It was an almost completely forested area, flat, with many mountains nearby; it was north of the Netalzul Mountains.
-I only had an old map of the area, from a few years before, that featured the rivers, streams and lakes, nothing more.
+It was an almost completely forested area, flat, with many mountains nearby; it was just south of the Netalzul Mountains.
+I only had an old drainage map of the area, from a few years before.
+That map featured the rivers, streams and lakes, nothing more.
 If I had had a better map, perhaps I would have had no problems.

 After arriving and having lunch we went to explore, my helper and I, and after a few hours we didn’t know where we were on the old map.
 The streams had changed their courses and the map was useless.
 We were lost, with no food.
 We had just one pack of licorice, Nibs, and a half dozen matches.
 Twilight arrived in the dense forest where bears, wolverines, pumas and wolves lived.